 Click here for Save the Dates Flyer.
 We are currently working on the following events in 2017 (dates subject to change).
 As we finalize these events, we will announce in our e-newsletter and registration forms will be available in 2017.
 So please check with us regularly or you can click on the icon to the right and join our e-mail list to receive those announcements by e-mail.

-2) July 31 - August 2, 2017 in Prior Lake, MN- Engaging Our Families and Community for Our Language Learners.
+1) July 31 - August 2, 2017 in Prior Lake, MN- Developing Culturally Relevant Language Guides, Activities and Materials.
 Click here for more information;

 2) September 11-13, 2017 in Albuquerque, NM - Practicing Immersion: How do we do it?
 Click here for more information;